Heterocrossa maculosa: Distribution

 This species is endemic to New Zealand.
-It is known from the Lyttelton Hills and Otago.
-Other than the type locality, this species has also been collected from Hoon Hay Bush.
+As well as the type locality, it has been observed in the Lyttelton Hills, Hoon Hay Bush, and in the Aoraki / Mt Cook National Park in Canterbury as well as in Otago.

 Biology and behaviour

-The adult moths are on the wing in November.
+The adult moths are on the wing from November to January.

 Host species and habitat

 The larvae feed on Hoheria angustifolia and Plagianthus regius.

 Conservation status

 This species has been classified as having the "Data Deficient" conservation status under the New Zealand Threat Classification System.
 The main risks to this species are likely habitat fragmentation and loss.